-[The \\\\] in operating assets and liabilities for the year ended December 31, 2020 is attributed mainly to a \\\\\] in cash loss of \$[\\\] thousand in other current liabilities due to advance payments received mostly from Terumo Corporation under the exclusive distribution agreement.
-This decrease was partially offset due to increase in prepaid expenses and other receivables and increase in right of use assets.]
+The decrease in operating assets and liabilities for the year ended December 31, 2020 is attributed mainly to an increase in net cash loss of \$37 thousand in trade accounts receivable, deposit, inventory, trade accounts payable and other long-term liabilities..
+This increase was partially offset due to decrease in trade accounts payable and other long-term liabilities.